MenuFLIXANO

 Farewell, America!
 (1951)

-An unfinished film by Aleksandr Dovzhenko, the film is a political lampoon based on the book entitled The Truth about US Diplomats, written in 1949 by the American writer Annabel Bukar.
+An unfinished film by Oleksandr Dovzhenko, the film is a political lampoon based on the book entitled The Truth about US Diplomats, written in 1949 by the American writer Annabel Bukar.
 It exposes the underhanded actions of US Embassy personnel in Moscow a ...

 Watch Now